morganey-lang/community/README.md

 #### Rights ####

-- PLs have full admin access to the repos of the projects they lead.
+- PLs have admin access to the repos of the projects they lead.
 - PLs can transfer their repos back at any time (which leads to losing the PL status in projects related to transferred repos).